Schengen Information System

 Moreover, the documents sent should be perfectly legible and contain the address of the applicant (either a postal or a certified email address) for the data subject to easily receive a reply.

-The personal data retention period is envisaged by Article 32 of Regulation (EC) No 1987/2006 of the European Parliament and of the Council :
+The personal data retention period is envisaged by Article 42 of Regulation (EU) No 2018/1861 of the European Parliament and of the Council, which states:

-1. Article 31(2) does not prejudice the right of a Member State to keep in its national files the SIS II data in connection with which action has been taken on its territory.
-Such data shall be kept in national files for a maximum period of three years except if specific provisions of national law provide for a longer retention period.
+1. Article 41(2) shall be without prejudice to the right of a Member State to keep in its national files SIS data in connection with which action has been taken on its territory.
+Such data shall be kept in national files for a maximum period of three years, except if specific provisions in national law provide for a longer retention period.

-2. Article 31(2) shall not prejudice the right of a Member State to keep in its national files data contained in a particular alert issued in SIS II by that Member State.
+2. Article 41(2) shall be without prejudice to the right of a Member State to keep in its national files data contained in a particular alert entered in SIS by that Member State.

 According to Article 28 of Legislative Decree No 51 of 18th May 2018 the Data Protection Officer (DPO) operates within the Central Criminal Police Directorate of the Department of Public Security.